Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 But here also laid our issue, while our app knows that it was a back navigation, the browser pushed the new page on the native browser stack instead.
 This happened, since under the hood we just called `router.navigate(['/a'], { state: { isBackNavigation: true } })`.

-We quickly found out, that the stack gets out of sync quite quickly, since many people use the native back over the `back` button within the website.
+We quickly found out, that the stack gets out of sync quite quickly, since many people prefer using the native back button over the `back` button from within the website.

 ## Why refactor it a third time?
 The honest answer is, we did not necessarily need to do it.
 Yes we could not use Angular's scroll restoration feature and the state got out of sync.
-But since most of our users use the native app, where those sync issue never happen, it was not a big annoyance.

-_The issue does not happen in native apps, because there are no browser back and forward navigations.
-There we control everything ourselves_
+But we just built our own scroll restoration, and the syncing problem affected only browsers.
+Since we are mobile first, this did not really bother us either.

 Now you might ask, why did we still do it?
 To me, it just sounded fun and challenging, so I pushed for it.
-And I was in luck, our PO was on holidays, so no one objected.
+And I was in luck, our PO was on holidays, so no one was there to object.
-And of course, we have something called developers pride.
-And our pride was a bit hurt, since we still had bug with it.
+There is the developers pride as well, and our pride was a bit hurt, since we had the previously mentioned bugs.
 I do not know, it might just be a me thing though.

 Jokes aside for a moment, I was able to convince my peers, because it promises great simplification in our code, and we can start using certain Angular features again.